-Either way, it's important to remember that crime does happen on Halloween, so you need to take measures to protect your business.
+Either way, it's important to remember that crime does happen during spooky season, so you need to take measures to protect your business.
 Here are a couple of "tricks" to look out for this Halloween.

 Crimes in Costume

 Kids aren't the only ones who like to dress up.
 For some criminals, Halloween provides the perfect opportunity to disguise their identity by donning a costume without looking out of place.
 Here are just a few examples:

 - A New York City dad fought off three armed robbers when they showed up at his door disguised as trick-or-treaters.